spryker/vsf-theme/README.md

 ### Unit testing

-Fot unit testing Jest is used.
+For unit testing, the JavaScript testing framework [Jest](https://jestjs.io/) is used.

-To execute unit tests run
+To execute unit tests, simply run

 ```bash
 $ yarn test